allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 ### How to avoid the wall:

-* Monitor - enable metrics but remember to reduce gather interval.
+* Monitor — enable metrics but remember configure them.
-* Update to 1.3.10 (usign edge release could be painful).
+* Update to 1.3.10 or later.
+* Minimize ZK communication latency and objects size.
-* Tune JVM - add more heap and CPUs :)
+* Tune JVM — add more heap and CPUs :)
 * Do not use event bus if you really need to use filtered SSE and accept it is asynchronous and events are delivery at most once.
 * If you need task life cycle events use custom executor.